PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-24-how-to-not-live-an-average-life-productivity-for-high-achievers.md

 #### 4. Eliminate Distractions

 Focus is a superpower in a world full of distractions especially with social media and information bombarbing our screens everyday.
-If you allow distractions control your day, they’ll sap your productivity and destroy your focus.
+If you allow distractions to control your day, they’ll sap your productivity and destroy your focus.

 Set strict boundaries with social media and other distractions.
 Use tools to block access during deep work hours.